b51379808-boop/Go-Kart-Telemetry-Safety-System/README.md

 ---

 ## Why I Built It
-I wanted to understand how the machine behaved rather than relying only on intuition while driving it.
-I also wanted to ensure that while driving my go-kart I was safe.
+I wanted to understand how the machine numbers rather than relying only on guesswork while driving it.
+I also wanted to ensure that, while driving my go-kart, I was safe.
----

 ## What Problem It Solves
 1. **Engine Protection:** Prevents catastrophic engine failure by monitoring head/exhaust temperatures and alerting the driver instantly via a tiered visual LED state machine before critical thresholds are reached.